 XYMOGEN’s Exclusive Professional Formulas are available through select licensed health care professionals.
 The internet sale and discounting of XYMOGEN formulas are strictly prohibited.

 Proudly, Dr. Alexander Jimenez makes XYMOGEN formulas available only to patients under our care.

 Please call our office in order for us to assign a doctor consultation for immediate access.

 If you are a patient of Injury Medical & Chiropractic Clinic, you may inquire about XYMOGEN by calling 915-850-0900.

 * All of the above XYMOGEN policies remain strictly in force.

-The information herein on "Radiculopathy and Sciatica" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Radiculopathy and Sciatica" is not intended to replace a one-on-one relationship with a qualified health care professional or licensed physician and is not medical advice.
+We encourage you to make healthcare decisions based on your research and partnership with a qualified healthcare professional.

 We are here to help you and your family.